Menu

 Impact

 The children will achieve age related expectations in Geography at the end of their cohort year.
-They will retain knowledge that is pertinent to geography with a real-life context.
-The children will understand how geography ‘happens’ in their local area.
-They will have a good understanding about the world around them and how it has been shaped.
+They will retain knowledge that is pertinent to geography with a real-life context and understand the ‘big idea’.
+The children will understand how geography ‘happens’ in their local area, as well as having a good understanding about the world around them and how it has been shaped.
 Children will work collaboratively to solve problems and explain the processes that they have taken/observed within a real-life context.
-Children will act as good citizens within their local community.
+We measure the impact of our curriculum through the following methods:

 Progression of Skills and Knowledge